 How To Prepare

-- Take the fennel and poppy seeds along with the cashew nuts and blend them together properly.
+- Take the fennel along with the cashew nuts, and blend them together properly.

-- Later add chopped capsicums and onions to the pan and stir them.
+- Next, add chopped capsicums and onions to the pan, and stir them.
 Once well fried, add ginger garlic paste to the pan, and mix well.

 - Once the gravy is prepared and oil separates, turn off the flame.
-Serve the gravy with roti and rice.
+Serve the gravy with roti or rice.

 2. Capsicum Masala

-While a dry capsicum vegetable gravy has its own fun, the real finger-licking experience stems from a wonderful preparation of capsicum masala that can truly tickle the taste buds in your pregnancy.
+A real finger-licking experience can stem from a wonderful preparation of capsicum masala, which can truly tickle the taste buds in your pregnancy!

 - Cumin seeds